-Canada’s support of Lebanon’s security and social stability includes projects that aim to reduce tensions between refugees and host communities under strain, as well as community security projects that strengthen the capacity of local police services and the Lebanese Armed Forces to prevent and respond conflict and violent acts of extremism.
+Canada’s support of Lebanon’s security and social stability includes projects that aim to reduce tensions between refugees and host communities under pressures, as well as community security projects that strengthen the capacity of local police services and the Lebanese Armed Forces to prevent and respond to conflict and violent acts of extremism.

 Under United Nations Security Council Resolution 1757, the Special Tribunal for Lebanon (STL) was established at The Hague, the Netherlands, to investigate the 2005 assassination of former prime minister Rafik Hariri and other victims.
-Canada has supported the STL from the outset and has made contributions valued at almost $7 million to it, including secondments of Canadian police officers.
+Canada has supported the STL from the outset and has made contributions valued at over $7 million to it, including secondments of Canadian police officers.
 The STL’s first two prosecutors were Canadians, and Canada is the vice-chair of the STL Management Committee.